11. Tips & tricks¶

 If you have forgotten your ginlo password, log in with any password.
 The option “Forgot password” will appear.
 Now follow the further steps.

 11.4.
-Upgrade from ginlo Private to ginlo Business (A)¶
+Upgrade from ginlo Private to ginlo Business¶

 You can run ginlo Private and ginlo Business in parallel on one phone and get two separate ginlo IDs.

-On i-Phones this procedure unfortunately does not work because of the storage of the backup in the i-Cloud!
+On i-Phones this procedure unfortunately only works in a roundabout way and not completely because of the storage of the backup in the i-Cloud!

 However, a (single) Business account has no possibility to be switched to ginlo Private after the end of the test phase!